Tips to improve your chances of finding a new engineering and technology job

 Applying the STAR technique to job interviews

-However, it can be daunting when you’re asked one behavioural question after another in one interview.
+However, it can be daunting when asked one behavioural question after another in one interview.
 The STAR technique effectively prepares for behavioural questions by describing the situation, focusing on the task you carried out and the actions it took to do so, and discussing the results.

 Five key soft skills to develop in an age of technology